glennmatthews/cot/README.md

       cot add-file --help
       cot <opts> add-file FILE PACKAGE [-o OUTPUT] [-f FILE_ID]

     Add or replace a file in the given OVF.
-If the specified file and/or file-id match existing package contents, will replace it (prompting for confirmation if --force was not set); otherwise, will create a new file entry.
+If the specified file and/or file- id match existing package contents, will replace it (prompting for confirmation if --force was not set); otherwise, will create a new file entry.

     positional arguments:
       FILE                  File to add to the package